Are You Being Shoved?

 Recently, I began studying with a new yoga teacher.
 This teacher is compassionate but pushes me hard.
 She makes it difficult to attain my goals.
 New goals that I did not have before I met her.
-Contrast this to a prior teacher, who wanted to be compassionate but was not.
-This former teacher made it impossible to achieve my goals, but still told me to try anyway because by trying, I’d be better off than I was.
+Contrast this with a prior teacher, who wanted to be compassionate but was not.
+This former teacher made it impossible to achieve my goals but still told me to try anyway because by trying, I’d be better off than I was.
 My new teacher is a pusher.
 She’s the girl lending a hand down to help me climb up the stairs so I can enjoy the slide on the playground.
 My old teacher was a shover.
 This is the person shoving you off the stairs when you reach the top just to see if you can climb up again.

 Being pushed can elevate us; it can take us to higher levels of understanding and appreciation of a situation.
 The push creates space in us, to be filled with love, compassion, drive, or any number of positive emotions.
 Being pushed is a great thing for three reasons: (1) it creates a clear goal we are striving to attain; (2) we gain the support of the pusher, be it a person or motivation; and (3) we are held accountable for reaching the goal by the pusher.